 - 1. Implement Evacuation Plan and leave doors and windows open. - 2.
 Move away from gas odor. - 3.
 Call 911from outside and away from building. - 4.
 DO NOT LIGHT a candle, match or lighter. - 5.
 DO NOT turn on or off any electrical engines or switches as sparks could ignite gas causing an explosion. - 6.
-Report incident to your Children, Youth and Families Department Licensing or Registered Homes office.
+Report incident to your Early Childhood Education and Care Department Regulatory Oversight office.